Treeniks/bachelor-thesis-isabelle-vscode/chapters/02-background.typ

 Isabelle uses a lot of custom symbols to allow logical terms to be written in a syntax close to that of mathematics.
 The concept of what an _Isabelle symbol_ is exactly is rather broad, so for simplicity we will focus primarily on a certain group of symbols typically used in mathematical formulas.

-Each Isabelle symbol roughly consists of four points of data: An ASCII representation of the symbol, a name, an optional unicode codepoint and a list of abbreviations for this symbol.
+Each Isabelle symbol roughly consists of four points of data: An ASCII representation of the symbol, a name, an optional Unicode code point and a list of abbreviations for this symbol.
 These four points are not the whole story, however for the sake of simplicity, we will skip some details.

 As an example, let's say you write the implication $A ==> B$ in Isabelle.
 Within jEdit, you will see it written out as #isabelle("A ⟹ B"), however internally the #isabelle("⟹") is an Isabelle symbol.
 Its corresponding data is outlined in @symbol-data-example.